 To assess the statistical significance of the individual lines, we followed the indications reported by Protassov et al. (2002) and Vaughan & Uttley (2008).
-In particular, after a preliminary assessment by evaluating the $\Delta\chi^2$ for the 3 Δ d.o.f. of the detected line (energy, normalization, width), we used Monte Carlo techniques to compute the number of times a line at a given energy and significance is found by chance in simulated, featureless spectraIn doing so, we took advantage of what we found in real data: in fact, the detected features we are looking for in the simulations do not appear to be random fluctuations, that could be positive or negative, but lines clustered in determined regions of the spectrum, bound to be strictly positive or negative.
-We thus tested separately emission and absorption lines.
+In particular, after a preliminary assessment in which we evaluated the $\Delta \chi^2$ for the 3 $\Delta$ d.o.f. of the detected line (energy, normalisation, width), we used Monte Carlo techniques to compute the number of times a line at a given energy and significance is found by chance in simulated, feature-less spectra.
+In doing so, we took advantage of what we found in real data: the detected features we are looking for in the simulations do not appear to be random fluctuations, that can be positive or negative, but lines clustered in determined regions of the spectrum that are bound to be strictly positive or negative.
+We therefore tested separately emission and absorption lines.

-To probe the different source states, we analyzed separately the unobscured and obscured epochs, because of their intrinsic diversity, and for each epoch we made a selection in X-ray flux, identifying low, medium and high-flux states.
-For the 2000/2001 datasets, the flux ranges are 2.50-3.09, 3.09-3.68, 3.68-4.27
+To probe the different source states, we analysed the unobscured and obscured epochs separately, because of their intrinsic diversity, and for each epoch we made a selection in X-ray flux, identifying low-, medium-, and high-flux states.
+For the 2000/2001 datasets, the flux ranges are 2.50-3.09, 3.09-3.68, and $3.68-4.27 \times 10^{-11}$ erg s-1 cm-2, while for the

 Fig. 5.
-The distribution in energy (observed frame) of the features detected via blind search.
+Distribution in energy (observed frame) of the features detected via blind search.
 The energy bins are 0.2 keV wide.
-The top panels show the results of the unobscured dataset (U1, U2a, U2b, U3), while the bottom panels refer to the obscured datasets (O1, O2).
-On the left panels, detections of emission lines are reported (red), while the right panels report detections of absorption lines (blue): in both cases, the darker the color the higher the significance, i.e. the measured $\Delta\chi^2$.
+Top panels: results of the unobscured dataset (U1, U2a, U2b, U3), while the bottom panels refer to the obscured datasets (O1, O2).
+Left panels: detections of emission lines are reported (red), while the right panels report detections of absorption lines (blue): in both cases, the darker the colour the higher the significance, i.e. the measured $\Delta \chi^2$ .
 The percentage on the y axes is the ratio between the number of detections in each bin and the total number of spectra for the two sets of observations (56 in total for the unobscured, and 32 in total for the obscured).
-The dotted line reported in all four figures is the nominal energy of the Fe K α and is shown purely as a visual reference.
-The letters A-E indicate the clusters of lines that globally reach a significance $\geq 3\sigma$, as indicated in Table 2 and described in Sect.
+The dotted line reported in all four figures is the nominal energy of the Fe K $\alpha$ and is shown purely as a visual reference.
+The letters A-E indicate the clusters of lines that globally reach a significance $\gtrsim 3\sigma$ , as indicated in Table 2 and described in Sect.
 3.4.